Abstraction (sociology)

-Sociological Abstraction refers to the varying levels at which theoretical concepts can be understood.
+Sociological abstraction refers to the varying levels at which theoretical concepts can be understood.
 It is a tool for objectifying and simplifying sociological concepts.
 This idea is very similar to the philosophical understanding of abstraction.
 There are two basic levels of sociological abstraction: sociological concepts and operationalized sociological concepts.

 A sociological concept is a mental construct that represents some part of the world in a simplified form.
 An example of a mental construct is the idea of class, or the distinguishing of two groups based on their income, culture, power, or some other defining characteristic(s).
 An operational definition specifies concrete, replicable procedures that reliably produce a differentiated, measurable outcome.
 Similarly, concepts can remain abstract or can be operationalized.
 Operationalizing a sociological concept takes it to the concrete level by defining how one is going to measure it.
 Thus, with the concept of social class one could operationalize it by actually measuring people's income.
 Once operationalized, you have a concrete representation of a sociological concept.

+Levels of analysis

 In addition to the basic levels of sociological abstraction, sociological concepts are often understood at multiple levels as a result of sociological theorizing.
 Sociological theories postulate relationships between sociological concepts.
 It is generally understood that there are three levels of sociological theorizing, also known as levels of analysis:

+Micro level

 The smallest level of analysis is the micro level of analysis, also referred to as Microsociology.
 It concerns the nature of everyday human social interactions and agency on a small scale: face to face.
 Microsociology is based on interpretative analysis rather than statistical or empirical observation, and shares close association with the philosophy of phenomenology.
 Methods include symbolic interactionism and ethnomethodology; ethnomethodology in particular has led to many academic sub-divisions and studies such as micro-linguistical research and other related aspects of human social behaviour.
 Examples of micro levels of analysis include, but are not limited to, the following individual analysis type approach: